dcdpr/did-btcr2/mdbook/src/beacons/beacon-aggregation.md

 The aggregator coordinates the construction of an n-of-n Pay-to-Taproot address as the [Beacon Address], where each [Beacon Participant's][Beacon Participant] public key is one of the n keys.
 This ensures that all on-chain [Beacon Signals][Beacon Signal] are cryptographically signed by every [Beacon Participant], while the aggregator remains minimally trusted.

-A given cohort may fail because other participants stop participating or the aggregator is compromised; however, the consequences are limited to the failure of the [Aggregate Beacon] to broadcast [Beacon Signals] that announce [BTCR2 Updates][BTCR2 Update].
+A given cohort may fail because other participants stop participating or the aggregator is compromised; however, the consequences are limited to the failure of the [Aggregate Beacon] to broadcast [Beacon Signals][Beacon Signal] that announce [BTCR2 Updates][BTCR2 Update].

 The aggregator decides when to finalize the membership of the [Beacon Cohort].
 Once finalized, the aggregator MUST compute an n-of-n Pay-to-Taproot address from the public keys the [Beacon Participants][Beacon Participant] provided.
 This is the [Beacon Address] and MUST be sent to all participants, along with the set of keys used to construct this address.
 [Beacon Participants][Beacon Participant] SHOULD verify the address for themselves, and confirm that the key they provided is in the set of keys used to construct the address.